Indianadjones/CSS-my-site/README.md

 # Presentation-Website
-Practicing a bit of HTML and CSS programming languages creating a webpage where it talks a bit about me.
+Practicing a bit of HTML and CSS creating a webpage where it talks a bit about me.